BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 ![Moving Range Control Chart](../assets/img/powerbi/control-charts/full_moving_range.png)

-Finally, ombining the moving range trend and reference lines, and then moving the vizzes close together will give you this beauty:
+Finally, combining the moving range trend and reference lines, and then moving the vizzes close together will give you this beauty:

 ![Control Charts](../assets/img/powerbi/control-charts/both_charts.png)

-There aren't too many signals in this data, but the blue dots on the moving range towards the end of Kurt Warner's career signify a downward shift in game-to-game variability. this means for that 7–10 game stretch Warner had more consistent passing yard performances than he did during his career on average.
+There aren't too many signals in this data, but the blue dots on the moving range towards the end of Kurt Warner's career signify a downward shift in game-to-game variability.
+This means for that 7–9 game stretch Warner had more consistent passing yard performances than he did during his career, on average.

 ### Adding Tooltips